 The exclusion categories represented in these maps are the following:

-The geographic information system (GIS) data files available for download below contain key spatial data for land use allocations and exclusions identified through the 2012 Solar PEIS ROD in GIS shapefile format.
+The geographic information system (GIS) data files available for download below contain key spatial data for land use allocations and exclusions identified through the 2012 Western Solar Plan in GIS shapefile format.
 The shapefiles may be viewed in desktop GIS software that allows users to conduct sophisticated geospatial analyses.
 A GIS software application is required to use the data and is not supplied in these downloads.
 The shapefile format is supported by many commercial and open source GIS software applications.

 The GIS shapefiles provide experienced GIS users with access to a wide variety of spatial data through commercial desktop mapping software that runs on their PCs, not on the Internet.
 After downloading, an Internet connection is not required to view and use the data; however, the data downloads for the shapefiles are large.
 Users with the required software can interact with the geospatial data and run sophisticated spatial analyses.
 Considerable expertise is required to use GIS software, which may require a commercial license.